pulumi/pulumi-aws/examples/logGroup/README.md

-# examples/bucket
+# examples/loggroup

-A simple example of using the `Bucket` APIs.
+A simple example of using the `LogGroup` APIs.